zuri-training/Animation-Library---Team-92-Repo/ReadMe.md

 ## Example

-This basic code is to appply a bouceIn animation:
+This basic code is to apply a bouceIn animation:

 ```
 <div class="moov-bounceIn"></div>